sosanzma/LearnSherpa_AI/README.md

 - **Direct links to sources**: Each report includes links to Goodreads reviews and Reddit discussions
 - **Real-time chatbot interaction**:  Ask questions about book reviews, ratings, and discussions using a Chainlit-powered chatbot.

-### 📊 Example Report

-Check out this [example report for Sociology books](./reports/sociology_report_20240903_103808.md) or the [example report for Productivity books](./reports/productivity_report_20240906_113032.md) to see the depth and quality of information Learnsherpa_ai provides.

-In each report, you'll find:
-- Detailed book summaries
-- Goodreads ratings and review summaries
-- Reddit discussion highlights
-- Direct links to Goodreads book pages and relevant Reddit threads

-These links allow you to dive deeper into specific reviews or join ongoing discussions about the books that interest you most.

 ### 🛠️ Installation